Zeenuxo/zeenuxo/README.md

 - :computer: I'm currently working on a "secret" project.
 - :school: I'm currently learning : C, Python
-- :cat: Fun fact : I like tge speedforce
+- :cat: Fun fact : I like the speedforce

 ## Where to find me